 Concordia University opened its doors on Nov.
 18, 1894, with one professor, a dozen male students and a three-year high school curriculum.
 Concordia has since grown into a fully accredited, coeducational university, which has granted more than 22,000 degrees and certificates.
-Concordia, Nebraska is one of 7 institutions operating under the auspices of The Lutheran Church-Missouri Synod's Concordia University System.
+Concordia, Nebraska is a member institution of the Concordia University System (CUS) of the Lutheran Church-Missouri Synod (LCMS).